Veronica With Four Eyes

 Developing an IPE

-According to my IPE, my goal is to graduate from college with degrees in computational and data science and assistive technology and have full time employment working for a company.
+To share an example from my IPE, my goal is to graduate from college with degrees in computational and data science and assistive technology and have full time employment working for a company.
 This goal is somewhat vague because assistive technology and accessibility intersects with a variety of different fields of study.
-In order to fulfil this goal listed in my IPE, I will need to have assistive technology so I can make my coursework accessible and I will also need a disability services file at my university.
-My case manager and I developed my IPE in an afternoon and review it every year to see if there are any needed updates.
+In order to fulfill this goal, I will need to have assistive technology so I can make my coursework accessible and I will also need a disability services file at my university.

 Related links